Praytic/places/policies/privacy-policy.md

 #### What are cookies and similar technologies?

-We use cookies and similar technologies, such as web beacons, local storage, and mobile analytics, to operate and provide our Services.
+We use cookies and similar technologies, such as web beacons and local storage, to operate and provide our Services.

 Cookies are small text files stored by your browser on your device.
 A cookie can later be read when your browser connects to a web server in the same domain that placed the cookie.
 The text in a cookie contains a string of numbers and letters that may uniquely identify your device and can contain other information as well.
 This allows the web server to recognize your browser over time, each time it connects to that web server.

 Web beacons are electronic images (also called "single-pixel" or "clear GIFs") that are contained within a website or email.
 When your browser opens a webpage or email that contains a web beacon, it automatically connects to the web server that hosts the image (typically operated by a third party).
 This allows that web server to log information about your device and to set and read its own cookies.
 In the same way, third-party content on our websites (such as embedded videos, plug-ins, or ads) results in your browser connecting to the third-party web server that hosts that content.

-Mobile identifiers for analytics can be accessed and used by apps on mobile devices in much the same way that websites access and use cookies.

 We may also use so-called "flash cookies" (also known as "Local Shared Objects" or "LSOs") to collect and store information about your use of our Services.
 Flash cookies are commonly used for advertisements and videos.